EndPointCorp/end-point-blog/2020/04/28/convenient-reporting-with-jasper.html.md

 </jasperReport>
 ```

-As we can see, there are fields defined, like `id`, `name`, `street`, and `the_city`.
-We also have a group called `CityGroup`, so when the items from the data source are iterated, their group is known via `the_city`.
+As we can see, there are fields defined like `id`, `name`, `street`, and `the_city`.
+We also have a group called `CityGroup`, so when the items from the data source are iterated through, their group is known via `the_city`.
 It’s worth looking at how the paging works.
 The key is `evaluationTime`, which is telling the engine to not evaluate a given element at iteration time, but rather when an event occurs. `evaluationTime="Report"` means that we need to evaluate the value when the *Report* event occurs.
 At that time `$V{PAGE_NUMBER}` already has the value equal to the number of pages.
 Let’s see the preview:

 ![](/blog/2020/04/28/convenient-reporting-with-jasper/page1.jpg)